 Below, we'll walk you through everything you need to know about DEI in the workplace, including what it means, why it's important, how to implement DEI practices, and the best DEI activities at work.

 What Is DEI in The Workplace?

-DEI stands for diversity, equity, and inclusion, and it's an organisational framework created to improve fairness and equality for all people.
-While it's designed with everyone in mind, it tends to focus on special groups that have historically been marginalised and discriminated against.
+DEI stands for diversity, equity, and inclusion, and it's an organizational framework created to improve fairness and equality for all people.
+While it's designed with everyone in mind, it tends to focus on special groups that have historically been marginalized and discriminated against.